 For more information on the Army ROTC program as well as a list of Frequently Asked Questions for students, parents and advisors, please visit the Official Army ROTC website.

 Decide your current commitment level.
 If you want to experience ROTC training for a semester or two to find out how much time and study is required, enroll in the basic course with no military obligation.
-If you are a freshman at Liberty, enroll in MISC 101-001 and MISC 001-001.
-If you are a sophomore, enroll in MISC 201-001 and MISC 001-001.
-If you eventually decide becoming an Army Officer is not for you, these courses can also be used as electives.

 If your level of commitment at this time is to become an Army Officer as soon as you finish your degree, please contact us as you may be a candidate to go directly into the Advanced Course or attend the Leader's Training Course (LTC).